opensearch-project/opensearch-hadoop/README.md

 ```

 ### Writing
-To index data to ES, use `OpenSearchBolt`:
+To index data to OpenSearch, use `OpenSearchBolt`:

 ```java
 import org.opensearch.storm.OpenSearchBolt;